 We desire a thing that frustrates a need, or we fail to desire a thing we need.
 This is an evil.

 What I have presented here is only the briefest outline of virtue ethics.
-I give a more formal exegesis in my book, What Makes Anything True, Good, Beautiful?
-Challenges to Justification.
-Its essence is the consistent satisfaction of universal, rationally apprehensible human needs as the final cause of being human.
+Many good analyses are available.
+The gist of it is the consistent satisfaction of universal, rationally comprehensible human needs as the final cause of being human.
 The goal of what turns out to be a lifelong quest of unnerving complexity is the development of virtue: identification of the good through intellectual virtue and its pursuit through moral virtue, together producing the person of habitually good character who flourishes.

 For all of that, I see one of its most compelling arguments as this one: the catalogue of human needs is the catalogue of human rights.
 The profound implication of this aspect of virtue ethics expands it into a working theory of laws that arbitrate the competing demands of liberty (see “Our Freedom Fetish“) and equality (see “The Riddle of Equality“), surely a problem as vexing to political theory as the resolution of moral disagreement is to ethics.
 It is a tribute to virtue ethics that it resolves both issues by enlarging the scale of virtue from individual to state without slighting either.
 Natural Law Theory may be considered the political arm of virtue ethics, and it resolves thorny issues of justice in a polity just as virtue ethics resolves the moral duties of the individuals who compose it.